 JLQC is especially proud of the following projects:

-Our hygiene drive collected over 5,000 items that were donated to local teens at United Township High School, Rock Island High School, Davenport West High School and Davenport Central High School.
+Our fall 2020 hygiene drive collected over 5,000 items that were donated to local teens at United Township High School, Rock Island High School, Davenport West High School and Davenport Central High School.

 I AM Strong 5k Mudventure Race raised nearly $50,000 for local organizations in its five years.
 The women’s-only race was designed to build awareness of JLQC’s purpose, advance on the mission of our I AM Initiative and raise funds for organizations that are supporting and empowering women in our community.
 Each year, area non-profit organizations who aligned with our mission are chosen by our membership as a charitable partner.